 Digital asset management software gives you complete control

 When folders are not enough for your needs (Read When folders are not enough) you need to turn to digital asset management software.
 The main difference between digital asset management software and image viewers is their database (Read What makes photography sofware tick).
 Digital asset management software is a lot more complex.
 The complexity lies in its ability to pull in metadata directly from images.
 Digital asset management software can read and write EXIF and IPTC (and XMP) metadata from all your digital pictures.
 All these information is stored in the software’s database and allows you to search and find your pictures very quickly and accurately (well as accurate as your metadata is).
 It is this database engine that allows you to enter tags and assign them to your pictures.
-Populare digital asset management software includes: Adobe Lightroom 2.0, ACDSee Pro and iMatch.
+Populare digital asset management software includes: Adobe Lightroom, ACDSee Pro.

 The main difference between image viewers and digital asset management software is the database.
 Digital asset management software is based on a robust database engine that stores all image metadata (EXIF, XMP, IPTC) and allows the photographers to assign tags to images for a lot more flexible organization structure.

 For day to day quick tasks I usually use an image viewer (Faststone Image Viewer) because it’s fast and simple.
 However, when simplicity is not enough, more sophisticated tools are needed.